Geofence workforce verification — where work counts is explicit

 Not generic workforce software

-- Per-site fences admins can maintain — operational, not one global radius.
+- Per-site fences admins maintain — operational boundaries, not one global radius for every job.

-- Inside/outside state on check-in — clients understand it.
+- Inside/outside state on check-in is language clients and auditors understand immediately.

 Problems operators face

-- Loose fences let street-side check-in; disputes continue.
+- Loose fences let street-side check-in; disputes continue even with “GPS on.”

-- Tight wrong fences frustrate crews; ops need sane defaults.
+- Tight wrong fences frustrate crews; ops need sane defaults per site type.

-- Arrival without checkout confuses “on site” with “job done.”
+- Arrival without checkout confuses “on site” with “job done” for billing.

 Workflow

-Draw fence to the work area — document changes in audit trail.
+Draw fence to the work area — pad, lobby wing, patrol post — document changes in audit trail.

-Attendance counts when GPS confirms inside during shift.
+Attendance counts when GPS confirms inside during the active shift — outside is flagged per policy.

 Homepage proof demo → GPS · geofence · motion · QR · checkout · invoice linkage